Home

 I'm a little "picky" when it comes to an Old Fashioned Recipe.

-I rarely order an Old Fashioned unless I am in my own restaurant or I know in advance how the bartender will make the cocktail.
+I rarely order an Old Fashioned unless I know in advance how the bartender will make the cocktail.

 How certain classic drink recipes get changed over time is somewhat of a mystery to me.
 I insist bartenders make them according to the original recipes whenever possible.